 - Update on Academic Program & General Education Review for AY2014-15

-By Summer 2015, FIT will complete the transition from ANGEL to Blackboard.
+- By Fall 2015, FIT will complete the transition from ANGEL to Blackboard.
 All courses and groups will be housed in Blackboard, which has many exciting new features such as enhanced rubrics, easier grading, and a better content editor.
 To find out the schedule for Blackboard training, please see the CET.